tomato42/tls13-spec/draft-ietf-tls-tls13.md

-either case, the client Certificate and CertificateVerify (assuming that the Certificate is non-empty) MUST be sent on the first flight A server which receives an initial flight with only "early_data" and which expects certificate-based client authentication MUST reject the early data.
+either case, the client Certificate and CertificateVerify (assuming that the Certificate is non-empty) MUST be sent on the first flight A server which receives an initial flight with only "early_data" and which expects certificate-based client authentication MUST not accept early data.

-In order to allow servers to readily distinguish between messages sent in the first flight and in the second flight (in cases where the server rejects the EarlyDataIndication extension), the client MUST send the handshake messages as content type "early_handshake". [[OPEN ISSUE: This relies on content types not being encrypted.
+In order to allow servers to readily distinguish between messages sent in the first flight and in the second flight (in cases where the server does not accept the EarlyDataIndication extension), the client MUST send the handshake messages as content type "early_handshake". [[OPEN ISSUE: This relies on content types not being encrypted.
 If we had content types that were